tanpeng1995/289FinalProject/README.md

 Lee, H., Battle, A., Raina, R., & Ng, A. Y. (2007).
 Efficient sparse coding algorithms.
 In Advances in neural information processing systems (pp. 801-808).

-There are four folders in the repo
+There are several important folders in the repo

 ./Training: contains trained dictionary compact dictionary, and raw feature matrix.